bns683/WAD_Personal_Website/README.md

-# WAD_Personal_Website
+# WAD_perosnal_website

-This reporsitory is for the WAD 1st assignment Personal Website
+This is a demo for WAD 1st assignment.